aran-0-1/centauri-airlines-passenger-satisfaction-dashboard/README.md

 - The inital dataset contained approximatley 104k rows and 25 columns.
 Worked dataset has the same number of rows but 32 columns now.
 - Passenger IDs seemed to be random and big in numbers so a change was made using fill series from 1 to until 103904.
 This is ok in my context however in an organisational setting it is not recommended as this id may be a primary key that is referenced by a foriegn key in another table.
 - The dataset used for this project was sourced from Kaggle: Airline Passenger Satisfaction dataset.
+- Overall Service Score calculation example: There are 14 categories overall.
+Lets asusme a passenger rates us: 2,4,4,2,5,1,4,0,3,3,2,3,5,3.
+Then sum of this rating = 41.
+No. of response = 13.
+Overall Service Score = 41/13 = 3.15.

 ## Dashboard Sections